List of Top 8 Best Banks in the UAE For Foreigners

 1. Emirates NBD

-Business account opening typically takes 5–15 working days and requires an in-person visit by at least one authorised signatory.
-It has the largest branch and ATM network in the UAE, making it the strongest choice for companies that need frequent physical banking access.
+Business account opening typically takes 5–15 working days and requires an in-person visit by at least one authorized signatory.
+It has the largest branch and ATM network in the UAE, making it one of the best banks in the UAE for companies needing physical banking access.

 2. First Abu Dhabi Bank (FAB)

-FAB is the UAE’s largest bank by total assets and is the preferred choice for large corporates and international groups.
+FAB is the UAE’s largest bank by total assets and is a leading name in the list of banks in the United Arab Emirates.
 For business accounts, the minimum balance starts at AED 3,000–5,000 for basic accounts, rising to AED 100,000 for premium corporate tiers with a monthly fee of approximately AED 300.

 FAB offers strong multi-currency functionality — making it particularly useful for foreign entrepreneurs receiving revenue in multiple currencies.
 It also has a strong international correspondent network, beneficial for companies with cross-border transactions.

 Processing time is typically 2–3 weeks.
-FAB’s compliance requirements are stricter than smaller banks — your business profile and source of funds must be very clearly documented.
+FAB’s compliance requirements are stricter than those of smaller banks — your business profile and source of funds must be very clearly documented.

 3. Mashreq Bank